discourse/discourse-auth-proxy/README.md

   | Discourse |                                          | Protected web server |
   +-----------+                                          +----------------------+
 ```

-At the moment only "admin" users on the sso endpoint will be allowed through.

 Note: you may use ENV vars as well to pass configuration EG: